 - An intact man who is unhappy about his status may feel different after learning more about circumcision and the important functions of the foreskin.

-- The social factor is much less of an issue for boys born today because of the lower circumcision rate (approximately 32 percent nationally, under 25 percent in some states).
+- The social factor is much less of an issue for boys born today because of the lower circumcision rate (under 20 percent in some states).

 These two accounts from mothers of intact sons add another perspective to the discussion of choosing circumcision for social reasons.